patriklaurell/ArduinocodeLodestar/README.md

 # Lodestar BEXUS

 The code used in the [BEXUS](http://rexusbexus.net/bexus/) 27 [Lodestar](http://rexusbexus.net/experiments/scientific-research/materials-science/).
-For intrest in results of the project [this](http://rexusbexus.net/wp-content/uploads/2019/08/A-184laurell.pdf).
+For intrest in results of the project read [this](http://rexusbexus.net/wp-content/uploads/2019/08/A-184laurell.pdf).

 ## Ground Station